-In some case you need to start Advanced OPC Data Logger before starting other services.
-In this case you should:
+Sometimes, you may need to start Advanced OPC Data Logger before starting other services.
+In this case, you should:

-After you installed the service mode of the program, restart a computer or run the service manually from the "Services" window in the Control panel (fig. 6.4.4)
+After you configured Advanced OPC Data Logger to work in the service mode, you need to restart a computer or start the service manually from the "Services" control panel (fig. 6.4.4).

 Fig. 6.4.4 Manual service run (in Windows 2000)

-After start of the service, the service processes names will be displayed in a process list: opcloggersrv.exe and opclogger.exe (fig. 6.4.5).
-The 'opcloggersrv.exe' application makes interface between the service manager and the Advanced OPC Data Logger software.
+When the service is running, two processes should appear in the Task Manager: opcloggersrv.exe and opclogger.exe (fig. 6.4.5).
+The 'opcloggersrv.exe' application implements an interface between the service manager and the Advanced OPC Data Logger software.
 Unlike srvany.exe utility, our service stops safely.

 Fig. 6.4.5 Process list

 If you want to configure the program as a service, then you must be logged with administrator rights.
-The service application can be controlled, stopped or removed with help of a command line string.
-Run opcloggersrv.exe with following parameters:
+The service application can be controlled, stopped, or removed with the help of a command-line.
+Run opcloggersrv.exe with the following parameters:

 •/I - install service for starting in then manual mode.